Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 • Whether the customer has ordered something specific before

-You can mix-and-match these rules to create your own custom scenarios:
+You can mix and match these rules to create your own custom scenarios:

-(click to zoom)
+Cart condition (click to zoom)

 For example, you could offer free shipping on certain products or certain quantities of products.
 Or, you could offer free shipping as a special loyalty perk for customers who reorder within a certain timeframe.